drewzeee/Chips/TRANSACTION_AUTOMATION_SETUP.md

 ### Common Issues

 **❌ "No account mapping found for filename"**
-- Run `tsx configure-accounts.ts auto` to set up mappings
+- Run `tsx configure-accounts-direct.ts auto` to set up mappings
 - Or manually edit `account-config.json`

-**❌ "Import failed: 401 Unauthorized"**
+**❌ "Could not fetch accounts from database"**
-- Run `tsx auth-helper.ts login` to authenticate
+- Ensure your database is running and accessible
-- Check that your credentials are correct
+- Check your Prisma connection settings
-- Ensure your session hasn't expired (lasts 24 hours)
+- Verify database schema is up to date

-**❌ "Import failed: 400 Invalid account"**
+**❌ "Import failed: Invalid account"**
 - Verify account IDs in `account-config.json` match your database
-- Run `tsx configure-accounts.ts validate`
+- Run `tsx configure-accounts-direct.ts validate`

 **❌ "No transaction files modified today"**
 - Ensure your transaction pulling script updates file modification times